pkainulainen/junit5-examples/unit-tests/writing-assertions/junit5-api/README.md

-# Writing Assertions With JUnit 5 API
+# Writing Assertions With JUnit 5 Assertions API

 This example demonstrates how we can write assertions by using the "standard" JUnit 5 assertion API.